Chief Executive Officer

 Kiki Kapany combines a background in media and law (J.D. ’86).
 Her experienced legal sense, paired with a sound creative approach to production on a worldwide scale, adds a key dimension to Kikim’s resources.
 She manages all of the entertainment law and day-to-day business required in Kikim’s operations, including overseeing business development, strategic planning, finance and administration.
 Her expertise extends to the creation and management of major production budgets, extensive image research, grant reporting, organizing project deliverables and managing all production and post-production logistics for a wide variety of projects.

-She is currently executive producing The Valley (forthcoming 2017), a three-hour series about the cultural, technological and intellectual history of Silicon Valley and The Ornament of the World (forthcoming 2017), a two-hour animated and live action documentary for PBS about relationships among Muslims, Jews and Christians in medieval Spain.
+She is currently executive producing Silicon Valley: The Untold Story (forthcoming 2018), a three-hour series about the cultural, technological and intellectual history of Silicon Valley and The Ornament of the World (forthcoming 2018), a two-hour animated and live action documentary for PBS about relationships among Muslims, Jews and Christians in medieval Spain.